 What’s also important to note is that fish instincts dictate that they swim in shallower waters when it is darker out and will often stick to deeper waters during the day.

-On that same note, walleyes are most active during feeding times, which are during low light hours, but not in total darkness.
+On that same note, walleyes are most active during feeding times, during low light hours, but not in total darkness.
 Therefore, the best time to ice fish for walleye are at dawn and dusk.

 Remember to be patient; fishing, especially ice fishing, is all about patience, and don’t forget to bring warm clothes.